Find out what Oyster volunteers have said in these reviews of our volunteer teaching project in Chile:

 “I really enjoyed the time spent with my host family and the other volunteers.
 The support from Jacqueline was also excellent and really helped me to settle in.
 Chile is a beautiful country with very welcoming people.
 It is a big challenge to just travel to the other end of the world and live there for 3 months, but the experiences that people get from doing it are really worth it.
 Thanks for the great experience!”

 Saskia wrote several blogs for us in Chile.
-Her blogs include information about how she settled in, her first day in the classroom, what she did in her free time, the food and her overall experience of life as a volunteer teacher.
+Her blogs include information about how she settled in, her first day in the classroom, what she did in her free time, the food, trips and her overall experience of life as a volunteer teacher.
 Enjoy!

 “Just wanted to give you a quick update as I’m finishing my placement, indeed, I’ve just had my last class.
 Firstly, thanks so much for giving me the opportunity to do this.
 I don’t think I’ll ever match the experience I’ve had here again.
 The kids are wonderful and the country is stunningly beautiful!
 I’ve definitely got a whole new perspective on the world now, and my Spanish isn’t half bad either!”